Fox Sports 2: Programming

+As of 2019, UFC-related programming no longer airs on the channel due to UFC's new deal with ESPN which started that same year.
+The New York Racing Association provides a substantial portion of FS2's daytime programming, carrying live racing from its tracks under the banner America's Day at the Races, with select races airing on FS1 and the NYRA-sanctioned Belmont Stakes airing on Fox.

 In May 2018, it was reported that due to viewer backlash surrounding a preemption of part of a Washington/Stanford football game from FS1 to FS2 due to a NASCAR Camping World Truck Series race, that Fox would now prefer using Fox Business Network (which has distribution more in line with FS1, and only carries non-critical paid programming on weekends) for Pac-12 overflow in the future.

 In 2020, Fox Sports 2 started broadcasting weekly Major League Rugby matches as well as reruns of the 1989 roller derby program RollerGames.